suzoo-dev/oe-todo-app/README.md

 - **Component Composition**: I would like to spend more time improving the component composition, particularly in the table component.
 Currently, it displays both todo and completed tasks in a single table.
 Ideally, I would like to split the table into a reusable component and pass in either completed or todo tasks from the parent component.
 - **Responsiveness**: I haven't had the opportunity to focus on responsiveness, which is crucial for a modern web application.
 I would like to revisit the design and ensure that it adapts well to different screen sizes and devices.
 - **Error Handling**: I would like to improve error handling throughout the application.
 There aren't any Error Boundaries in place, and I would like to implement them to provide a better user experience when errors occur.
-- **Weather API**: I would like to improve this in line with the original plan I'd made, this was to have this with a cache to reduce the number of requests being made to an external API.
+- **Weather API**: I would like to improve this in line with the original plan I'd made which was to have this with a cache to reduce the number of requests being made to an external API.